HenriquesLab/DL4MicEverywhere/docs/INSTALLATION.md

 <details>
 <summary>On Mac:</summary>

 Most Mac OS X operating system distributions include Tcl/Tk.

-If not already installed, you will get an error similar to the following one:
+If not already installed, you will receive an error similar to the following:

 ```
 DEPRECATION WARNING: The system version of Tk is deprecated and may be removed in a future release.
 Please don't rely on it.
 Set TK_SILENCE_DEPRECATION=1 to suppress this warning.
 ```
 you can install or update the appropriate packages in two different ways:

- * Option 1: using homebrew:
+ * Option 1: Using Homebrew:
-   Reinstall you tcl-tk packages
+   Reinstall your tcl-tk packages
    ```
    brew uninstall tcl-tk
    brew install tcl-tk
    ```

-   **Note**: If you don't have the `brew` command, you must install [Homebrew](https://brew.sh/).
-You can do this by running the following command in your terminal:
+   **Note**: If you don't have the `brew` command, install [Homebrew](https://brew.sh/) by running the following command in your terminal:
    ```
    /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
    ```

- * Option 2: using a package installation:
+ * Option 2: Using a package installation:

    Go to https://www.tcl.tk/software/tcltk/ and click on the Active Tcl [link](https://www.activestate.com/products/tcl/):